sqshq/note/wiki/docs/Java/Head First Java/10 Numbers and Statics.md

 ### 1 Static methods

-Methods in the Math class don't use any instance variable values.
-Because the methods of Math are 'static', you don't need to have an instance of Math.
-All you need is the Math class.
+Methods in the `Math` class don't use any instance variable values.
+Because the methods of `Math are 'static', you don't need to have an instance of `Math`.
+All you need is the `Math` class.

 ```Java
 int x = Math.round(42.2);